 St Paul's curriculum must achieve breadth by bringing all students into contact with a wide range of areas of learning and experiences.
 It cannot be assumed that this breadth in the curriculum is guaranteed simply by the range of subjects offered under the National Curriculum.
-Balance must be achieved in the curriculum by ensuring that each of these areas, for each pupil, is allowed sufficient scope for development, in terms of time and resources with the available financial and structural resources.
+Balance must be achieved in the curriculum by ensuring that each of these areas, for each student, is allowed sufficient scope for development, in terms of time and resources with the available financial and structural resources.
 Equally, there should be a balance in the variety of teaching styles employed in each classroom, with avoidance of the over use of any one particular style.
 A balance should be achieved also across the range of types of work required of the students in each classroom, with avoidance of overdue emphasis on any one particular kind of work.
-Each area of learning should draw upon the pupil's experience of the world, and enhance their understanding of it within the context of the teachings of the Catholic Church.
+Each area of learning should draw upon the student's experience of the world, and enhance their understanding of it within the context of the teachings of the Catholic Church.
 What is taught and learned should be perceived by students to meet their present needs, be relevant to the prospective needs of adult life, serve to enhance their enjoyment of learning or further their interest in, and understanding of the world.
-St Paul's curriculum must be differentiated, in that it must possess the capacity to cater for the needs, abilities and interests of each individual pupil.
+St Paul's curriculum must be differentiated, in that it must possess the capacity to cater for the needs, abilities and interests of each individual student.
 It is important, then, that departments identify and seek to meet the varying needs and ability levels of the students in each teaching group

-The requirements of the Citizenship and the Enterprise Curriculum are met by tailored programmes for each year group.
-There are two nominated members of staff with specific responsibilities for each to these areas to ensure the quality of these programmes.
-Each curriculum area identifies aspects of their schemes which contribute to such coverage, in particular during the Curriculum Enrichment Days.
+Tailored programmes for each year group meet the requirements of the RSE, PSHE and careers curriculums.
+There are nominated members of staff with specific responsibilities for each to these areas to ensure the quality of delivery and content.
+Each curriculum area identifies aspects of their schemes that contribute to such coverage, in particular during the Curriculum Enrichment Days.
+Form time allows for a focus on reading and vocabulary that is also supported through the curriculum.